Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 ### **User Stories** <a name="stories"></a>

 1. **_As a_** job seeker, **_I need to_** promote my skills and experience in an efficient and visually appealing way; **_in order to_** increase my chances of being interviewed and ultimately employed.
-  - The deployed website addresses this requirement by creating an initial online presence:
+  - The deployed website addresses this requirement by creating an initial online presence with access to my skills, experience and project:
 ![Website landing page](https://github.com/GazzaJ/GarethJohn-Resume-and-Portfolio/blob/master/readme-images/user-story-1.png "Website landing page")

 2. **_As a_** Hiring Manager/HR, **_I need to_** quickly establish if the candidate has the required skills and experience; **_in order to_** recommend them to the business and select them for interview.